 Introduction

 Effective treasury risk management is essential for the survival and growth of businesses in today’s dynamic financial landscape.
-As companies face a wide range of risks—from fluctuations in interest rates to credit risks and liquidity concerns—implementing strong risk management strategies is crucial.
+As companies face a wide range of risks, from interest-rate fluctuations to credit and liquidity risks, implementing strong risk management strategies is crucial.
 Treasury risk management ensures that a company’s financial resources are used efficiently, while safeguarding against unforeseen risks that could disrupt operations or harm profitability.

 Key Concepts and Strategies in Treasury Risk Management